Rothamsted-Models/RothC_Code/README.md

 Jenkinson DS.
 The Turnover of Organic-Carbon and Nitrogen in Soil.
 Philosophical Transactions of the Royal Society of London, Series B: Biological Sciences 1990; 329: 361-368.
 Jenkinson DS, Hart PBS, Rayner JH, Parry LC.
 Modelling the turnover of organic matter in long-term experiments at Rothamsted.
 INTECOL Bulletin 1987; 15: 1-8.
 Jenkinson DS, Rayner JH.
 Turnover of soil organic matter in some of the Rothamsted classical experiments.
 Soil Science 1977; 123: 298-305.
+van Genuchten, M.T., 1980.
+A closed-form equation for predicting the hydraulic conductivity of unsaturated soils.
+Soil Science Society of America Journal 44 (5), 892–898.
+Wösten, J.H.M., Lilly, A., Nemes, A., Le Bas, C., 1999.
+Development and use of a database of hydraulic properties of European soils.
+Geoderma 90 (3–4), 169–185.